 The Higgins Bottle

 The bottles Rufus L. Higgins first used in Virginia City, Nevada are some of the rarest of ink bottles in the US.
 In 2001, one of the bottles sold at auction for $18,000.
 However, Charles' patented design has become the iconic shape and size ink bottle that has been used, with various revisions, into the 21st century.
 Charles died in 1929, and his son Tracy took over the business.
 Since then, it has changed hands several times until Chartpak, Inc. purchased the company from Sanford, who had converted the bottle to plastic and sold it under their Design line of art products.
 Chartpak restored the branding to the original Higgins name in 2007.
-What for even more updates to the brand in 2020, including new lines of ink and a new look!
+Even more updates are in store for the brand in 2020, including new lines of ink and a new look!

 1. Forgotten New York.
 (2016).
 Charles Higgins, Park Slope.
 Retrieved from

 2. Grapentine, B. (2003).
 Virginia City, Nevada Ink Bottles of R.L.Higgins.
 Bottles and Extras, (Spring), 38-39.
 Retrieved from

 3. Holabird, F. (2002).
 The original Higgins ink a Nevada invention: The story of R. (Rufus) L. Higgins ink bottles Virginia City, Nevada.
 Bottles and Extras, (Spring), 26-39.
 Retrieved from

 4. ODell, D. (N.A.). bottlebooks.com.
 Old ink bottles and their histories: Charles M. Higgins & Co.
 Retrieved from

 5. Green-Wood Historic Fund.
 (N.A.).
 Higgins ink bottle, late 19th century.
 Retrieved from

 6. Unknown.
 (1929).
 C.M.
 Higgins dies; ink manufacturer.
 The New York Times, October 23, 27.
 Retrieved from